PayString/rfcs/src/spec/payid-easy-checkout.md

 # PayID Easy Checkout JRDs
 This section defines the PayID Easy Checkout Link, which conforms to section 4.4 of the Webfinger RFC.
-In order for a PayID server to enable PayID Easy Checkout, a PayID Discovery query to the server MUST return a JRD containing a PayID Easy Checkout Link.
+In order for a PayID Discovery Server to enable PayID Easy Checkout, a PayID Discovery query to the server MUST return a JRD containing a PayID Easy Checkout Link.

 The Link MUST include the Link Relation Type defined in [PayID Easy Checkout URL](#iana-considerations) in the object's 'rel' field.